Lucy Aharish: Personal life

 She married Tsahi HaLevi on 10 October 2018 in a private ceremony.
 They have one son.
-The couple had kept their relationship of four years a secret for fear of harassment.
+Prior to announcing their marriage, the couple had kept their relationship a secret for four years due to fear of harassment.
 Public controversy followed the announcement of their marriage as HaLevi, who is Jewish, was repeatedly criticized by a number of right-wing Israeli politicians, such as Oren Hazan, for his act of "assimilation" through an inter-ethnic and inter-faith marriage with an Arab and Muslim woman.
 However, Hazan was subsequently denounced by other members of the Knesset as well as by other Israeli government officials, who congratulated the couple and wrote their colleagues off as racist.

 After the October 7 attacks by Hamas, Aharish led a rally in November 2023 with over 1,000 women in the Hostages Square in Tel Aviv calling for the release of the more than 100 women among the hostages taken by Hamas during the attack and the sexual violence committed on October 7.

-She has described her identity as "Israeli, woman, Arab Muslim" in that order.
+She has described her identity as "Israeli, woman, Arab Muslim", emphasizing the order of the words she used.